 It builds software incrementally in short periods of time called iterations of about 1 to 4 weeks so that the development process can be changed or modified according to the changing needs.
 It does not produce or develop the product in a single pass.
-It breaks the project into multiple bits of user functionality called user stories, prioritizes them, and then deliver them one by one.
+Instead, it breaks the project into multiple bits of user functionality called user stories, prioritizes them, and then delivers them one by one.

 It is based on 12 principles mentioned in the Agile Manifesto:

 - The highest priority is the customer’s satisfaction from starting to the end to provide valuable software.

 - It permits late changes in the requirements during the development.

 - Delivers working software at regular intervals from a couple of weeks to a couple of months.

 - Developers and business people must work cooperatively daily throughout the project.

 - Projects must be built around motivated individuals.
 Support and the required environment must be provided, and they must be trusted to get the job done.